 Wolfgang Amadeus Mozart

-The city of Seville in southern Spain, which likely inspired Mozart’s setting for Don Giovanni, was already famous in his time as a mythical world of winding streets, hot-blooded young men, and exotically beautiful women sequestered behind latticed windows.
+The city of Seville in southern Spain, where the legend of Don Juan plays out, was already famous in Mozart’s time as a mythical world of winding streets, hotblooded young men, and exotically beautiful women sequestered behind latticed windows, or “jalousies” (which gave us our English word “jealousy”).
+This season’s new production by Ivo van Hove places the action in a contemporary setting that underlines the timelessness of the story.